Chad Pennington: College career

 Originally the Thundering Herd's fourth-string quarterback in 1995 and slated to be redshirted, Pennington led Marshall to the 1995 NCAA Division I-AA Football Championship Game, which Marshall lost to Montana, 22–20.
 The following year, Pennington was redshirted in favor of Eric Kresser, a transfer from the Florida Gators, who guided the Herd's return to the I-AA Championship game (a victory) in 1996.
-Pennington returned to play in 1997 as Marshall moved from Division I-AA to Division I-A. He led Marshall to the school's first bowl game victory in a 48–29 rout of Louisville in the 1998 Motor City Bowl.
+Pennington returned to play in 1997 as Marshall moved from Division I-AA to Division I-A, and led the nation in passing touchdowns with 39.
+He led Marshall to the school's first bowl game victory in a 48–29 rout of Louisville in the 1998 Motor City Bowl.
 Pennington was named the game's MVP.
-In his senior year (1999), Marshall went undefeated at 13–0 as Pennington led the team to its third consecutive Mid-American Conference championship.
+In his senior year (1999), Pennington led the NCAA in completion percentage (67.9%) and again in passing touchdowns (37).
+Marshall went undefeated at 13–0 as Pennington led the team to its third consecutive Mid-American Conference championship.
 Pennington and Marshall returned to Pontiac, Michigan for the 1999 Motor City Bowl, where they won, 21–3, over BYU, capping Pennington's undefeated senior season.

 Pennington set school records in several passing categories.
 He finished fifth in 1999 Heisman Trophy voting.
 Randy Moss was Pennington's top receiver at Marshall.
 Pennington finished his career at Marshall with 1,026 of 1,619 completions for 13,423 yards and 115 touchdowns with only 45 interceptions.

 In addition to his success on the football field, Pennington excelled academically, graduating with a degree in journalism, a 3.83 grade point average and becoming a finalist for the Rhodes Scholarship.
 He wrote frequently for Marshall's newspaper The Parthenon and was a broadcaster for the school's radio station WMUL, although he used a pseudonym on air so as not to be distracting.